 Most jobs can't be done right without the right tools.
-In this blog post I'm going to share with you the best blogging tools for beginner bloggers.
+In this blog post I'm going to share with you the best blogging tools for beginners.

-These blogging tools include both software and resources, both free and paid, that I personally use to run my six figure blogging business.
+These blogging tools are the ones I actually use to run my six-figure blogging business.

-This is one of the most important blog posts I've ever written.
-I have already done the work of trying everything and eliminating what works and what doesn't, what you need and what you don't need.
+I've already done the work of trying everything and eliminating what works and what doesn't, what you need and what you don't.

 This list of blogging tools will save you time, money - even your sanity.